 This is a common misconception when shopping for telescopes!
-In fact magnification should hardly be a consideration when buying a telescope.
+In fact, magnification should hardly be a consideration when buying a telescope.
 As we mentioned before aperture should be your main consideration.
-If you have a small aperture then you will see a darker image.
+If you have a small aperture, then you will see a darker image.
 More magnification will only make that dark image bigger.
-The same as if you were looking at a low quality computer screen.
-If you zoom into the screen you will only see a grainier picture.
+This is the same principal as if you were looking at a low-quality computer screen.
+If you zoom into the screen, you will only see a grainier picture.

 High magnification also means you will see a narrow piece of the sky so unless you are watching deep space with a large commercial telescope magnification is NOT an important feature.
-Also note that a magnification of a telescope can be increased or decreased by switching eye pieces.
-Some vendors will try to promote a low quality telescope by stating that it has a high magnification.
-Beware of these type of offers!
+Also, note that a magnification of a telescope can be increased or decreased by switching eyepieces.
+Some vendors will try to promote a low-quality telescope by stating that it has a high magnification.
+Beware of these types of offers!
 The telescope will usually have either a small aperture or a very poor optical quality.

 There are 3 basic types of telescopes: Refractor, Reflector and Cassegrain.
 A Refractor telescope uses lenses, a Reflector uses mirrors and a Cassegrain uses both.

 A Reflector telescope uses mirrors instead of lenses.
-Because mirrors are cheaper to make than lenses it is a better option when considering price vs. aperture.
-When well made a reflector can provide sharp, contrasty images at a small fraction of the cost of an equal-aperture refractor.
+Because mirrors are cheaper to make than lenses, it is a better option when considering price vs. aperture.
+When well made a reflector can provide sharp, high contrast images at a small fraction of the cost of an equal-aperture refractor.
 A Reflector will also be much smaller in length than a Refractor of the same aperture.
-So basically a more portable telescope and better value for money.

 Do I Need to Setup, Adjust and Maintain My Telescope?